NehemiahAklil/catWalker/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
+My own little <b>Cat Walkers</b> to walk over repetitive tasks to automate things with ease and there close friends <b>Mice Nabbers</b> to catch annoying virus and scripts hope you like it and please give a star if you do.

+### Cat Walkers
+#### Midnight
+ Midnight prowls thorugh a github repository and clones specified branches into folders
+### Mice Nabbers
+#### Prowling Panther
- This is a fun little script I wrote to help me remove one very annoying virus that will infect your USB drives in a matter of instance hope you like it and please give a star if you do.
+ Prowling Panther specializes in Catching "batch file infector" type malware <b>'Unhide FIles.bat'</b> which is a very annoying virus that will infect your USB drives in a matter of instance it creates an executable with the name of your folders.
 <p align="right">(<a href="#top">back to top</a>)</p>